Vaibhav-kesarwani/Expense-Tracker-App/README.md

 ## How to setup project locally

 This repository contains a Flutter project.
-To get started, follow the steps below to set up the project on your local machine.
+To get started, follow the steps below to set up the project on your local machine..

 ## Prerequisites